 - In a medium bowl mix the ground beef, onion, garlic, egg, and oregano along with cooked rice together with 2 tablespoons of sauce.

-- Add 1 cup sauce to the bottom of 4-quart pot over medium heat.
+- Add 1 cup of sauce to the bottom of a 4-quart pot over medium heat.

-- Scoop out meat mixture with 3 tablespoon size scoop.
+- Scoop out the meat mixture with a 3 tablespoon size scoop.

 - Place the meatball mixture onto the sauce in the pot.

 - Top the meatball mixture with cabbage pieces.

 - Mix the remaining sauce with brown sugar and vinegar.